soundpress/RulesOfNYC/docs/c06/index.rst

          (a) percolation test results;

-         (b) deep hole test pit results or boring analysis;
+         (b)deep hole test pit results or boring analysis indicating the depth of useable soil;

          (c) indication of surface water or ledge rock observed;